This-is-That/data-viz/README.md

 # data-viz
-- This repository show data visulization for our project.
+- This repository includes results of data visualization for our project.
+- The viz. is a key process that proves the legitimacy of performing it.